anatolian/field-photographs/README.md

 * survey/app

 This app was designed for archaeological field surface survey and has one program flow.
 A user locally enters the survey unit identification, and then can photograph either pictures of the field being surveyed, or the bag of samples collected from the field.
-Photograph files are stored locally on the Android device, enabling offline use.
+Photograph files are stored locally on the Android device, enabling offline usage.